Modurail/Publications/Operations/2022/Dispatching.md

   * DCC address (*'I'm operating on DCC address 2890.'*)

 ## What are *'remote blocks'*?
 **A.** Occasionally, NGM collaborates with other clubs or groups to build larger layouts.
-A *'remote block'* is any track section not under the control or direction of the NGM dispatcher.
+A *'remote block'* is any track section not under the control or direction of the NGM dispatcher (AKA *'foreign'* territory).
 These remote blocks are not considered NGM mainline, yard or siding blocks.
 Nevertheless, an operator with a valid mainline block grant should advise the dispatcher when leaving the NGM mainline and request a new block grant to re-enter the NGM mainline.
 These remote blocks may or may not require block grant approval to enter their blocks.

 ## What does the *'Dispatcher'* do?
 **A.** The *'Dispatcher'* is primarily responsible for the efficient movement of trains on the layout, in particular the mainline tracks (main 1, main 2 and aux.
 3).
 During public exhibits, s/he will ensure that our guests and visitors will see plenty of *'train action'* and maximize the capacity of the layout while maintaining safe operating distance between trains.
-S/he will also…
+To accomplish this s/he will be responsible to…

   * approve or deny (sometimes postone) block grant requests,